Introduction

 The IMDFValidator custom transformer is used within an FME workspace.
 It is useful for checking your data throughout the translation process before it is written to IMDF.

 The IMDFValidator provides a detailed report on the data.
-Combined with FME Workbench tools such as Run with Feature Caching, it allows the user to look into why each error message occurs, to review all of the attributes, and to inspect the geometry further.
+Combined with FME Workbench tools such as Run with Data Caching (formerly Feature Caching), it enables users to investigate the cause of each error message, review all attributes, and inspect the geometry in further detail.

 Viewing these example results in the FME Data Inspector, it appears that the building feature type has no attributes at all: